 "After the two of us getting to know each other, that is my soon-to-be-stepmother and myself over that same several day period, not only did she give me her copy of Olga Greenlaw's book 'The Lady and the Tigers,' but also, just as I was leaving, she gave me a second book that I had shown a nearly equal interest in that dealt heavily into the World War II fighter plane, the Curtis Wright P-40 as well, only just not so singularly devoted to the Flying Tigers."

-The second book my Stepmother gave me in relation to the above two quotes was titled Damned to Glory, by Robert L. Scott.
+The second book my Stepmother handed me in relation to the above two quotes was titled Damned to Glory, by Col. Robert L. Scott.
 Scott was a double ace flying P-40s in a loose association with the Flying Tigers of the American Volunteer Group, or the A.V.G., then continuing on with them when they morphed over into the Army Air Force.
 I know I don't mention a lot about the Damned to Glory book much throughout most of my works, always it seems going on and on about The Lady and the Tigers, but that's because most of what I write about when it comes to P-40s has to do with the Flying Tigers.
 The following quote as found on my premier P-40 page not only cuts to the quick but also pretty much sums up where P-40s and the Flying Tigers stand relative to how I see them: